Filmfare Award for Best Music Director

 The Filmfare Award for Best Music Director is given by the Filmfare magazine as part of its annual Filmfare Awards for Hindi films, to the best composer/arranger of a soundtrack.
-Filmfare award is the most prestigious award in India for the Music Director's apart from the National Award.
+Filmfare award is the most prestigious award in India for Music Directors apart from the National Award.
 This category was first presented in 1954.
 Naushad Ali was the first recipient of this award for his song "Tu Ganga Ki Mauj" from the film Baiju Bawra.
 For the first two years, it was awarded to the composer for a particular song and not the entire album.
 From 1956 onwards, awards in this category have been given for the entire soundtrack.
 From 2017, the name of this was category changed from best music direction to music album.

 Superlatives

 A. R. Rahman with his award of 2012 for the film Rockstar.
 He holds the record of maximum wins in this category.